pokt-network/poktroll/docusaurus/docs/operate/user_guide/send-tokens.md

 ## Pre-requisites

-- `poktrolld` is installed on your system; see the instructions in the [installation guide](./install-poktrolld)
+1. `poktrolld` is installed on your system; see the [installation guide](./install-poktrolld) for more details
-- You have access to your wallet with sufficient tokens for the transaction and fees
+2. You have access to your wallet with sufficient tokens for the transaction and fees
-- You have the recipient's address
+3. You have the recipient's address

 ## Step 1: Preparing a Node Endpoint

 Before initiating the transaction, you must specify the node endpoint you'll be interacting with.

-For testing purposes, you can use the provided testnet node, but on MainNet, ensure you're connected to a trusted full node, validator, or other client on the network.
+For testing purposes, you can use the provided TestNet node:

 ```bash
 --node=https://testnet-validated-validator-rpc.poktroll.com/
 ```

-Replace the URL with the endpoint of your choice if you're not using the provided testnet node.
+On MainNet, ensure you're connected to a trusted full node, validator, or other client on the network.

 ## Step 2: Sending Tokens